Kalki Subramaniam: Publications

 In 2015, Kalki's collection of Tamil poems on transgender lives titled Kuri Aruthean (குறி அறுத்தேன்) was published by Vikatan Publications.
 The collection consisted of 25 poems with line-drawings by Kalki.
 She has also written number of articles and essays in online and print publications.
 In 2018, three of her poems from the poetry collection Kuri Aruthean were translated in German language and published in an art journal.
 Six of her poems from the book were adopted into poetic short films titled Vadu (The Scar) directed by herself.
 She has also written many articles in Indian print and online publications on LGBT rights in India.

 In 2021, Kalki published a collection of her English poems, monologue, essays and art titled 'We are not the Others' which was published by Notion Press.

-Recognition
+The book has been included in the library of Harvard Kennedy School.

+In 2024, Kalki published a collection of her Tamil poems, short stories, essays and art titled 'Oru Thirunangaiyin Diary Kurippu' (ஒரு திருநங்கையின் டைரிக் குறிப்பு) which was published by Thirunangai Press.

+In 202, Kalki released her English book titled 'We will not be Erased' with a foreword by A. R. Murugadoss.

+Awards and recognition

 In 2010, Kalki received international recognition when she was the official guest of the United States of America as a Human Rights Activist through IVLP and was honoured in the United Nations Office in New York City for her social work.
 She is also a recipient of achievers award from Coimbatore Lawyers Association.

 In 2014, she was chosen by Facebook as one of the 12 inspiring women of the world who used Facebook for community development.
 In 2016, she was nominated by NDTV for its Woman of Worth Award under the arts category.

 In February 2017, she was invited by Harvard Business School, Harvard University to speak on behalf of the sexual minorities, and represent the Indian transgender community.
 She received a standing ovation for her speech.
 She shared the chair with Telugu actor and Politician Pawan Kalyan, Manish Malhotra, R Madhavan and Meagan Fallone.
 Inspired by Kalki's speech Pawan Kalyan later in his interview to the media said, he has plans to start a separate wing for the transgender people in his political party Jana sena of Andhra Pradesh.

 In 2018, Subramaniam was invited by Schwules Museum, Germany to present her artworks, poetry films and activism in an Artist Talk with Professor Claudia Reiche.
 In June 2019, Kalki was invited by TransAmsterdam, a transgender art and culture organisation in Netherlands and was conferred the International Ambassador for Life title by the organisation.

+In October 2022, Subramaniam was invited to Harvard University, Cornell University, Yale University, University of Pennsylvania, and Rutgers University to speak on her activism, art, literature and the Indian transgender history.